LakeinLove/Mage-The-Awakening/Lexicon/Transform Energy Table.md

 _This is a table that can be used to determine the level of an energy transformation effect._

+This is linked to the spell [[Transform Energy]], but is used by other spells as well for a general guide.

 ---

 | Level | Light            | Sound                     | Heat                  | Electricity    | Fire        |